Application Resources

 Short essay questions

-4. Tell us about a significant “course correction” you have made in your life.
-For example, this could be a change in how you approach challenging situations, in your academic path, or in how you work with or motivate others.
-(300 words max)
+4. Tell us about a significant "course correction" or pivot you have made in your life.
+For example, this could be a change in how you work with or motivate others, a change in your academic path, a change in how you approach challenges, or a change you made to help you grow.
+What led you to choose a new course of action and what did you learn about yourself in the process?
+(250 words max)

 Upload a one-page resumé.
 Your resumé must be a PDF file with a minimum font size of 10.
 Please do not include photos.